lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

-fragmentation point and the decompressor is collocated with the packet reassembly point, and if the SCHC Packet is fragmented even when it would fit unfragmented in the L2 MTU, then the compressor MAY elide the UDP checksum.
+fragmentation point and the decompressor is collocated with the packet reassembly point, and if the SCHC Packet is fragmented even when it would fit unfragmented in the L2 MTU, then the compressor MAY verify and then elide the UDP checksum.
 Whether and when the UDP Checksum is elided is to be specified in the Profile.